Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

 Bonus: Why SharePoint Handles Timezone Conversions So Well

-This demonstrates that SharePoint interprets the input time based on the site’s timezone settings at the moment of entry, and stores it accordingly.
+Conclusion: SharePoint interprets your input time based on the site’s timezone settings at the moment of entry and stores it internally as UTC.
+When you filter using utcNow() (which is Z/UTC), SharePoint compares it correctly against that internal UTC value.

 Copied title and URL